 Welcome to Hudson!

-There was excitement in the air as a group of six Year 4 students attended a Science Workshop at the East Dulwich Charter School,in Southampton Way, on Thursday 23rd March.
+Earlier this year, there was excitement in the air as a group of six Year 4 students attended a Science Workshop at the East Dulwich Charter School,in Southampton Way, on Thursday 23rd March.

 The Year 4 students included Abdulsalam, Sarah and Lui from Rio Grande Class and Ansel, Obina and Jolanda from Hudson Class.
 They joined the secondary school's current Year 7 science ambassadors for the workshop which included some excellent peer learning.